My Top 7 EDR Software Picks of 2026 After Hours of Research

 If you’re wondering about what this new player, ThreatDown, is doing on this list, you’re not alone.
 I had the same question when I saw it on the G2 grid and then realized it’s actually not new at all.
 It was formerly known as Malwarebytes for Business and rebranded to ThreatDown at the end of 2023.

-From what I’ve seen, ThreatDown offers a solid mix of endpoint protection and EDR capabilities without overcomplicating things, and I love that it allows licenses for a smaller number of endpoints, too.
+From what I’ve seen, ThreatDown offers a solid mix of endpoint protection and EDR capabilities without overcomplicating things.

-One of its biggest strengths is ease of use.
-The highlight for me was its dashboard.
-The management interface provides a clear, centralized view of threats, making it easy to monitor devices without digging through complex settings.
+One of its biggest strengths is ease of use, and the highlight for me was its dashboard.
+The management interface (called Nebula) provides a clear, centralized view of threats, making it easy to monitor devices without digging through complex settings.

-I specifically found their security advisor dashboard great for getting a quick overview of the endpoint security status.
-The security score, which breaks down key security factors like deployment status, detection scans, policy adherence, and patch management, gives teams a clear understanding of what needs improvement.
-I also find it valuable that it provides suggestions right away to implement.
+I specifically found the security advisor dashboard useful for a quick overview of the endpoint security status.
+The security score, which breaks down key factors like deployment status, detection scans, policy adherence, and patch management, giving teams a clear sense of what needs improvement.
+I also find it valuable that it suggests fixes to implement right away.

-Another nice touch is patch management visibility on the dashboard, which highlights outdated systems and software that need attention and helps with automatic patches too.
+Another nice touch is the patch management visibility on the dashboard, which highlights outdated systems and software that need attention and supports automated updates.
+I found it a helpful feature that keeps maintenance simple and proactive.

-That said, I’d still recommend ThreatDown—especially for small to mid-sized businesses that want solid EDR without committing to high-volume licensing.
+That said, I’d still recommend ThreatDown, particularly for small to mid-sized businesses that want solid EDR without committing to high-volume licensing.

 What I like about ThreatDown: